arvganesh/super-mario-kart-ppo/README.md

 - `example_integration.py`: Shows how to integrate new roms into stable-retro without modifying the stable-retro pacakge.
 - `PPO_agent.py`: Script for training PPO agents on games in stable-retro.
 Uses Tianshou.
 - `configure_env.py`: Create wrapped environments for training and testing agents.
+- `network.py`: Defines the policy network used for PPO.

 More detailed explanations of the files inside `Integrations/MarioKart-Snes` can be found [here](https://retro.readthedocs.io/en/latest/integration.html#game-integration).